kc17/ys-dashboard/README.md

 # YsDashboard
 This component is only for `angular N` framework, not for `angularJS`

+[Demo Page](https://htmlpreview.github.io/?https://github.com/YuShuanHsieh/ys-dashboard/blob/master/dist/ys-dashboard/index.html) (We use htmlpreview to show the page, so it may need to take some time to load)

 ## Pie / Spin / Speeder / Measure UI
 ### Required Libs
 - @angular/core